 A TALENTED student is to swap her home in Fence for three months working with street children in Tanzania.

-Sophie Greenwood, 22, flies out to Africa next week hoping that 15 years spent as a member of the Pendle Hippodrome Theatre will stand her in good stead as she helps the children learn music, dance and theatre.
+Sophie Greenwood, 22, flies out to Africa next week hoping that 15 years spent as a member of the Pendle Hippodrome Theatre will stand her in good stead as she helps the children learn music, dance

 The former Mansfield High and Clitheroe Grammar Sixth Form student said: “I can’t wait to get there.